HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

   * [Question 3](Observation-SDOHCC-ObservationResponseHungerVitalSignQuestion3Example.html) (computed in the assessment instrument based on Questions 1 and 2)
 * a [Condition](Condition-SDOHCC-ConditionFoodInsecurityExample.html) that could be used to record the health concern based on the assessment instrument results

-[^1]: The Hunger Vital Sign Survey is © 2010 Dr. Erin Hager and Dr. Anna Quigg and the Children’s HealthWatch research team, and the example is included with permission.

 #### Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences (PRAPARE) Survey Example

-This implementation guide includes a partial example of the [Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences ([PRAPARE](https://loinc.org/93025-5/)) Assessment Instrument[^2] including:
+This implementation guide includes a partial example of the [PRAPARE](https://loinc.org/93025-5/) Assessment Instrument[^2] including:

 * an [SDC Questionnaire](Questionnaire-SDOHCC-QuestionnairePRAPARE.html)
 * an [SDC Questionnaire Response](QuestionnaireResponse-SDOHCC-QuestionnaireResponsePRAPAREExample.html)
-* a [StructureMap](StructureMap-SDOHCC-StructureMapPRAPARE.html) that takes the [QuestionnaireResponse](QuestionnaireResponse-SDOHCC-QuestionnaireResponsePRAPAREExample.html) and creates the appropriate [SDOHCC Observation Screening Response] and [SDOHCC Condition] instances resources
+* a [StructureMap](StructureMap-SDOHCC-StructureMapPRAPARE.html) that takes the [QuestionnaireResponse](QuestionnaireResponse-SDOHCC-QuestionnaireResponsePRAPAREExample.html) and creates the appropriate [SDOHCC Observation Screening Response] and [SDOHCC Condition] instances
 * multiple [SDOHCC Observation Screening Response] instances used to record the question and answers for a select set of the survey elements (not all questions are provided in these examples)
   * [Employment Status](Observation-SDOHCC-ObservationResponsePRAPAREEmploymentStatusExample.html)
   * [Housing Status](Observation-SDOHCC-ObservationResponsePRAPAREHousingStatusExample.html)